 \section{Evaluation}

-We evaluated \SystemName{} in multiple aspects.
+We evaluated \SystemName{} from multiple perspectives.
 First, we evaluated the effectiveness of \SystemName{} in finding bugs over a long-term testing campaign, and analyzed the bugs we found from different levels of features (see Section~\ref{sec:bugs}).
 Second, we compared \SystemName{}---under different configurations---with state-of-the-art logic bug detection tools (see Section~\ref{sec:coverage}).
 Third, we measured the contribution of each component in \SystemName{} to bug finding effectiveness (see Section~\ref{sec:ablation}).

 \paragraph{Baselines} We implemented \SystemName{} based on \ProjectName{}.
 It consists of 10.5K LOC written in Java for the base generator and validator, and 200 LOC of Python for building LLM agents.
 In comparison, SQLancer has 83K LOC and \emph{SQLancer++} has 8.4K LOC.
-We compared \SystemName{} with \emph{SQLancer++} and SQLancer, denoted as $SQLancer$.
+We compared \SystemName{} with \emph{SQLancer++} and SQLancer.
 Our aim for \SystemName{} was to detect bugs in various DBMSs with different dialects.
 In addition, we sought to make it more effective and support more features than \emph{SQLancer++}.
-We did not aim to outperform SQLancer's manually-written, dialect-specific generators; rather, our goal was to show the feasibility of fully automatic bug detection for dialect-specific features.
+We did not aim to outperform SQLancer's manually written, dialect-specific generators; rather, our goal was to show the feasibility of fully automatic bug detection for dialect-specific features.

-\paragraph{Setup} We conducted the experiments using a server with a 64-core EPYC 7763 at 2.45 GHz and 512GB of memory running on Ubuntu 22.04.
+\paragraph{Setup} We conducted the experiments using a server with a 64-core EPYC 7763 at 2.45 GHz and 512 GB of memory running on Ubuntu 22.04.
 In \SystemName{}, we used the OpenAI APIs to query LLMs.
 Specifically, we used GPT-4o for SQL sketch synthesis and GPT-4o-mini for document summarization.
-During each testing iteration, we randomly created up to 2 tables, 1 view, and 20 inserts on which we then executed 100K queries, which are the standard settings for SQLancer and SQLancer++.
-We also compared \SystemName{} under different LLM settings. ``\textit{ShQveL\textsubscript{Model}}'' denotes using only LLM internal knowledge without DBMS documentation.
+During each testing iteration, we randomly created up to 2 tables, 1 view, and 20 inserts, and then executed 100K queries.
+These are the standard settings for SQLancer and SQLancer++.
+We also compared \SystemName{} under different LLM settings. ``\textit{ShQveL\textsubscript{Model}}'' denotes using only the LLM's internal knowledge without DBMS documentation.